 Participants should be comfortable working in a Linux/UNIX environment and have some basic experience in programming.
 Some knowledge of C/C++ or Fortran is desirable, although not necessary.

-Deadline for registration and cancellation is set is set to [21/11/2018].
+The course is free of charge, but registration is mandatory.
 Please note that participation to SIB courses is subject to our general conditions.

 You will be informed by email of your registration confirmation.